7.3 Hands

 Therefore, the meaning of reflecting a grapheme has to be extracted from the context, and can not be deduced from the isolated grapheme at all.
 This also means that there is not a phonological criterium to decide on a “normal” form of a grapheme, so the criteria chosen in this corpus may seem arbitrary.
 However, they are chosen to maximize graphical homogeneity and predictability, which can help in the computational treatment of SignWriting.

-Reflection is codified in the REF
+Reflection is codified in the REF tag, which can take

-(not reflected) or y
+the values n (not reflected) or y (“yes”,

 reflected).
 To decide whether an instance is reflected, the following